 Does it feel like you’re caught in a confidence catch-22?
 Right at the moment when you need the confidence to land your first Nurse Practitioner job, you’re facing the biggest leap in your career.
 We explain why you should believe in yourself now more than ever.

 This month, we’re kicking off a new blog series specifically for new grad nurse practitioners.
-As our “graduation gift to you” I want to share the keys to be successful, right from the start.
-So stay with me for the month of June, and we’ll talk orientation, salary, interview survival tips, and more!
+As our “graduation gift to you” I want to share the keys to be successful, right from the start, including how to have confidence as a new Nurse Practitioner.
+Stay with us for the month of June, and we’ll talk orientation, salary, interview survival tips, and more!

 Today, I want to focus on an area of leadership that is often taken for granted, and that’s confidence.
 Every leader needs the self-confidence to make decisions and act in the face of uncertainty.
 Displaying confidence not only strengthens your own resolve, it also encourages and empowers your colleagues and patients.

 At this point you may be thinking, “sure, that sounds great.
 But what if I don’t feel totally confident in my abilities as a new Nurse Practitioner?”
 Good news!
 It’s completely normal to feel that way.
 An article in Topics in Advanced Nursing titled “The Impostor Phenomenon in New Nurse Practitioner Graduates” explains that NP graduates often “express feelings of being an ‘imposter’ or ‘fake’ as they move from the role of student to professional NP.”